allbabel/composable/docs/byog.md

 On Picasso and [other Dotsama parachains](https://wiki.acala.network/learn/flexible-fees), such mechanisms are built into the runtime.

-`On ramps` and [meta transactions](https://docs.polygon.technology/docs/category/meta-transactions) handle such possibilities on other chains.
+`On ramps` and [meta (gas less) transactions](https://docs.polygon.technology/docs/category/meta-transactions) handle such possibilities on other chains.

 ## Current state

-Any cross-chain (XCMP) transactions will choose what assets to use to pay for the transaction.
+Any cross-chain (XCMP) transactions can choose what assets to use to pay for the transaction.

-Direct native transactions will check several hardcoded foreign assets by a predefined order and try to pay using these on behalf of a user.
+Direct transaction can add header to pick up `payment` asset.

-In the future, native transaction assets will be configurable and share ratio definitions with XCMP.
-In addition, direct Pablo-based swaps from an asset to PICA will be available later.
+`Payment` assets are configurable and configuration is shared.

-No dynamic fees are enabled now.
+In future, direct Pablo-based swaps from an asset to PICA will be available later.

 Minting, burns, and airdrops are out of the scope of this feature.